| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 For each header whose name matches key, replaces its name with new-key.
-If key is a regular expressions, new-key may contain back references.
-For example, the following statement will select all headers whose names start with ‘X-’ and change their names to begin with ‘X-Old-’:
+If key is a regular expressions, new-key can contain back references.
+For example, the following statement selects all headers whose names start with ‘X-’ and changes their names to begin with ‘X-Old-’:

 For each header whose name matches key, changes its value to value.
 For example: